 Books.
-I have a tsunami of ideas for books in my head: fantasy, science fiction, creative nonfiction.
-I planned to transition from engineering into a career as a full-time writer of science fiction.
-I never expected to start my writing career by ghostwriting for a ghost, and writing historical fiction was not on my to-do list.
-But I also had a promise to keep involving a remarkable old manuscript, written by my uncle, Willis Logan.
+I have a tsunami of ideas for books: fantasy, science fiction, creative nonfiction.
+When I transitioned from an engineering career to writing full-time in June 2018, I never expected to start out by ghostwriting for a ghost.
+Writing historical fiction was not on my to-do list.
+Fortunately, I also had a promise to keep involving a remarkable old manuscript, written by my uncle, Willis Logan.
 He left it to my mother, with a request that she make the changes needed and try to get it published someday.
-My mother is many things, but a writer isn’t one of them.
-She passed the project to me.
+My mother, being a wise, southern woman, passed the project to me.
+Thus began my writer’s journey into the past.
+My uncle’s manuscript, Second Son, is being published by Touchpoint Press.
+Southern Woman, currently in development, is entirely mine.
 Here’s a snippet from the opening chapter . . .

 September 1938 BLACK THUNDERHEADS spewed white lightning and a rumbling tirade across the field where Angus Whitaker kept watch over his cotton field, his hired pickers, and the weather.
 The cotton was a bumper crop this year, and his pickers were eager to make some money, but his fields had barely dried enough to startContinue reading “Snippet for Second Son, A Novel of the Deep South”